neil314159/portfolio-project-5/README.md

 [William Vincent Django for Professionals](https://wsvincent.com/) - His book Django for Professional gives a good overview of how to implement custom user models and incorporate them into the signup flow for the website.<br>
 [Bootstrap Examples](https://getbootstrap.com/docs/5.2/examples/) - The example code provided here gave ideas on how to lay out and refine the presentation of the site. <br>
 [Stack Overflow](https://stackoverflow.com/questions/65365131/letting-users-delete-their-own-accounts-in-django) - this was used for many queries relating to jungle, for example this question on how to allow the user to delete their own account.
+[This article](https://www.pythonstacks.com/blog/post/integrating-mailchimp-django/) on integrating the Mailchimp API into Djnago was useful.

 # Acknowledgements